 Graceful Loser: When you win, he gladly hands over his soul to you.
 It seems that afterwards, he just wants you to play again for his horror show, and you're just EXTREMELY unlucky.

 Reality Warper: He can make doors appear and disappear, drops anvils out of nowhere, cause explosions, and transport the players into a Casino Park.
 Its much more prevalent in the Manga and "The Last Train".

 A pair of ducks who run the Speed Mouse, a hapazard roller coaster in some unspecified location of the house.

-Two sides of the same character, Angel Dog is the friendly side, offering aid and guidance, but as her more devious Angel Dog persona, she often explains to people other than who she's guiding specific details about her methods of guidance.
+Two sides of the same character, Angel Dog is the friendly side, offering aid and guidance, but as her more devious Devil Dog persona, she often explains to people other than who she's guiding specific details about her methods of guidance.

 Nice Guy: He's even nice to Gregory who has caused all of this trouble and chaos.

 The Other Darrin: In the English dub he was apparently played by one man, but had three different voices and personalities: one at the end of the first season who was very no-nonsense (understandable, given the situation) and outright told the guest that he might not be happy going home, one for the rest of the series who was calmer and gentler, and one in the game who was much more upbeat and had a very noticeable Brooklyn accent.